peterpo2/Native/README.md

 ## Editor Setup

 - **Visual Studio Code** – Recommended extensions are published in [`.vscode/extensions.json`](.vscode/extensions.json).
 VS Code will prompt you to install them the first time you open the workspace, or you can install them manually with `code --install-extension <extension-id>`.
 - **Visual Studio 2022** – Import [`./.vsconfig`](.vsconfig) from `Tools` → `Get Tools and Features…` to automatically install the ASP.NET Core, Docker, and Node.js workloads used by this repository.
-Once the workloads are installed, you can open `Native.Backend/Native.sln` directly.
+Once the workloads are installed, open `Native.Backend/Native.sln` (which lives in this repo) so Visual Studio resolves each project path correctly.

 ## Run with Docker